-APPENDIX B: REQUEST FOR INFORMATION FOR LUMA
+APPENDIX B: REQUEST FOR INFORMATION FOR LUMA - AMENDED4

 These questions are additional to the questions asked of LUMA in Appendix A. Please provide all data in electronic, machine-readable format (preferably Word).
-Responses to all data requests are required by Wednesday, October 26, 2022.
+Responses to all data requests are required by Friday, November 4, 2022.

-- 1. Regarding residential demand response, Solar and Energy Storage Association of Puerto Rico (SESA-PR) stated there is a substantial untapped residential battery energy storage resource, and that the lack of a DR program is resulting in underutilization of this resource.
+- 1. Regarding residential demand response, SESA-PR stated that there is a substantial untapped residential battery energy storage resource, and that the lack of a DR program is resulting in underutilization of this resource.
 The Energy Bureau is considering requiring the replacement of the proposed residential battery demand response program with a scheduled dispatch program for both residential and commercial customers.
-The batteries could charge between 10am and 2pm daily and discharge between 6pm and 10pm.
+The batteries could charge between 10:00 am and 2:00 pm daily and discharge between 6:00 pm and 10:00 pm.
 No dispatch would be required or expected when a storm warning is issued. - a.
-Can daily dispatch be accomplished with installed hardware and customer lease contracts?
+Can daily dispatch be accomplished with currently installed hardware and customer lease contracts?
 Why or why not? - b.
 Can LUMA use metering and communications in the batteries?
 Why or why not? - c.
 Can LUMA use a scheduled approach rather than DERMS dispatch?
 Why or why not? - d.
 How can daily dispatch be verified? - e.
 Can LUMA to develop, pilot, and launch such a program in Year 1 rather than Year 2?
 Why or why not? - f.
-Can LUMA enroll a portion of a battery in the program? - g.
+Can LUMA enroll a portion of a given battery in the program? - g.
 Can LUMA estimate fuel cost savings from the programmatic load shift to quantify savings to fuel costs? - 2.
-As for the rebate program, the Energy Bureau agrees with LUMA that low-income customers should be eligible for higher incentives than non-low-income customers.
+Regarding the rebate program, the Energy Bureau agrees with LUMA that low-income customers should be eligible for higher incentives than non-low-income customers.
 However, the Energy Bureau notes that the incentive levels cover 30 to 50 of the incremental cost.
 The Energy Bureau is considering requiring that the planned incentive levels cover 100 percent of the total costs for low-income residents as this is required for participation and this approach is similar to the approach adopted in other jurisdictions. - a.
-What is the planned coordination with WAP? - b.
-Is income screening feasible?
+What is the planned coordination with the Weatherization Assistance Program5? - b.
+Is income screening currently feasible?
 Who will conduct the screening? - 3.
 Regarding the rebate program, the Energy Bureau notes that IRA funding opportunities came about after the proposed TPP filing.
 The Energy Bureau is considering requiring an adjustment to TPP rebate programs to account for IRA funding.
 The Energy Bureau is also considering requiring the addition of technical assistance to enable customers to estimate and claim IRA incentives. - a.
 Could LUMA's implementation contractor assist PEPP with this coordination and implementation?
 In what way(s)? - 4.
-As for financing, the Energy Bureau agrees with LUMA's approach to not offer financing in the first few years of the program given the complexity of this offering and lack of structures in place in Puerto Rico.
+Regarding financing, the Energy Bureau agrees with LUMA's approach to not offer financing in the first few years of the program given the complexity of this offering and lack of appropriate structures in place in Puerto Rico.
 However, financing can take time to develop and gain consumer trust.
-The Energy Bureau is considering requiring that LUMA begin developing a pay-as-you-save program and design and implement an on-bill repayment process. - h.
+The Energy Bureau is considering requiring that LUMA begin the process of developing a pay-as-you-save program and design and implement an on-bill repayment process. - a.
 Could LUMA plan launch a financing program launch in FY25 (the first year of the first three-year plan)?
-Why or why not? - a.
-What assistance would LUMA need from the Energy Bureau to launch this program? - 5.
-Regarding performance metrics, the Energy Bureau is considering requiring an expansion of the reported metrics to include estimates of (1) customer energy savings as a percent of usage, (2) bill savings, (3) participation rates by geography, and (4) GHG emission reductions. - a.
-Will LUMA leverage an existing database to track results? - b.
-Is there funding in the budget for a new database or necessary database E ENCE updates?
+Why or why not? - b.
+What assistance would LUMA need from the Energy Bureau to launch this program?